alex-gutev/static-dispatch/README.md

     (FOO X Y)) ; FOO not statically dispatched
 ```

-Static dispatch can also be explicitly disabled with the
+Static dispatching can also be explicitly disabled with the
 `STATIC-DISPATCH-INHIBIT` declaration, which accepts one argument a
 Boolean flag.
 If the flag is true (`T`) static dispatching is disabled
 entirely for all generic function calls in the environment of the